NatasaMiric/the-petrovaradin-catacombs/README.md

 * Header and footer were created using solutions from [Love Running project](https://github.com/Code-Institute-Solutions/Love-Running-Solutions).

-* [Kewin Powell](https://www.youtube.com/watch?v=u044iM9xsWU&t=194s) tutorials were used for learning and understanding of flexbox.
+* [Kewin Powell](https://www.youtube.com/watch?v=u044iM9xsWU&t=194s) tutorials were used for learning and understanding of flexbox and background images.

 ### Content